visual-space/nano-data-binding/README.md

 ## Planned features
 The overall plan is to keep te script simple.
-* This is still work in progress, so far only binding to custom events was implemented.
+* This is experimental work in progress.
+So far, only binding to custom events was implemented.
 This is because the host project uses an experimental events based state store.
-Soon binding to context properties will be done.
+Soon binding to context properties will be available.
 * Adding `trackkBy()`option for the `n-for` rule.
 * Syntax for automatically binding to observables not just events.
 * Finishing writting also the non-essential tests.